There are initiatives that you can look at which may improve your energy efficiency and in turn reduce your electricity bill.

 These inverter controlled devices minimise ‘start-up’ demand and also operate in their most efficient band.

 Batteries can be used to store energy generated from solar systems, or from the grid, and provide a way for you to efficiently manage your energy use.
-More information is available at the Office of Environment & Heritage website.
+More information is available at the Energy NSW website.

 Negotiate a better deal with a Retailer